 The following route description assumes that you will be hiking the Manistee River Loop over 2 and a half days and starting at Seaton Creek Campground.

-After arriving at Seaton Creek Campground, head northwest for 1.4 miles towards the suspension footbridge and the Manistee River Trailhead.
+After arriving at Seaton Creek Campground, head northwest for 1.4 miles toward the suspension footbridge and the Manistee River Trailhead.
 From here, head south and continue downstream, passing the first of the designated backcountry campsites after a little over a mile.

 Just past the three-mile mark, you will come to another cluster of primitive campsites and a large waterfall — the ideal spot to spend the night!